Reading time: 10 minutes

 One fact about the royal message that you may know is that the Queen doesn’t wish people a merry Christmas, but always a happy one.
 Happiness, not merriness, may be more in keeping with what Her Majesty wishes for her audience, and there’s no reason why she shouldn’t prefer happy over merry.
 It’s a matter of historical accident which positive adjective has made it into a particular festive benediction; some languages have settled on adjectives that lean more towards ‘merry’, others more towards ‘happy’, as in Portuguese feliz Natal! or Spanish feliz Navidad!

 You might recognise Spanish Navidad as a sister word of English nativity.
 Both come from Latin nātīvitās, which has as its root nāt-, meaning ‘birth’ and things related to it.
 This root is behind other English words like native, prenatal, pregnant and nascent.
-The Latin verb nāscī ‘to be born’ appears in the refrain of the carol Gaudete, a particular favourite of mine:
+The Latin verb nāscī ‘to be born’ appears in the refrain of the carol Gaudete, which remains a particular favourite of mine.

 Gaudete, gaudete!‘Rejoice!
 Rejoice!
 Christ is (or was) born of the Virgin Mary, rejoice!’